L'Estrange v F Graucob Ltd: Facts

 Miss Harriet Mary L'Estrange had a cafe in Great Ormes Road, Llandudno.
 Two travelling salesmen, Mr Page and Mr Berse, representing Mr Graucob's slot machine business in City Road, London, came to visit her.
-She was persuaded to purchase a cigarette machine and signed a document entitled 'Sales Agreement', stating:
+She was persuaded to purchase a cigarette machine and signed a document entitled 'Sales Agreement', which stated:

-"Please forward me as soon as possible: One Six Column Junior Ilam Automatic Machine... which I agree to purchase from you on the terms stated below...."
+"Please forward me as soon as possible: One Six Column Junior Ilam Automatic Machine ... which I agree to purchase from you on the terms stated below...."

 Further along, in small print, an exclusion clause was stated:

-"This agreement contains all the terms and conditions under which I agree to purchase the machine specified above, and any express or implied condition, statement, or warranty, statutory or otherwise not stated herein is hereby excluded.)
+"This agreement contains all the terms and conditions under which I agree to purchase the machine specified above, and any express or implied condition, statement, or warranty, statutory or otherwise not stated herein is hereby excluded.
 H. M. L'Estrange."

 She did not read the document.
 She was supposed to pay for the machine in instalments.
 But after machine was delivered it got jammed and did not work, despite mechanics coming to fix it.
 Miss L'Estrange thus refused to continue paying her installments and brought an action in the Carnarvonshire County Court at Llandudno for the sums already paid, arguing the machine was not fit for purpose.
 Mr Graucob contended that any warranties for fitness were expressly excluded by the contractual agreement she signed.

 Judgment

 County Court

-The judge held, following the Lord Herschell LC in Richardson, Spence & Co v Rowntree, that Mr Graucob was not entitled to rely on the exclusion clause.
+The judge held, following Lord Herschell LC in Richardson, Spence & Co v Rowntree, that Mr Graucob was not entitled to rely on the exclusion clause.
 Lord Herschell had asked three questions: (1) Did the plaintiff know that there was writing or printing on the document?
 (2) Did she know that the writing or printing contained conditions relating to the terms of the contract?
 (3) Did the defendants do what was reasonably sufficient to give the plaintiff notice of the conditions?
 The judge held that question (3) was not satisfied.

 Mr Graucob appealed.
 Alfred Thompson Denning, at that time a barrister, represented F Graucob Ltd. Fifty years later, as Master of the Rolls, Denning described the case as emblematic of a "bleak winter for our law of contract" in his judgment on George Mitchell (Chesterhall) Ltd v Finney Lock Seeds Ltd.

 Court of Appeal

-Scrutton LJ found the exclusion clause formed part of the contract.
+Scrutton LJ found that the exclusion clause formed part of the contract.
 It was immaterial that L'Estrange had not read the clause.
 The fact that she signed it meant that she was bound by it.
 She is deemed to have read and agreed to the terms of the contract.

 Maugham LJ concurred, though expressing his regret at the result.
 He held he was bound to do so.
 He said the only two possibilities were that the document was signed non est factum, or that the document was induced to be signed by a misrepresentation.